AlanReviews/Goblet-of-fire/README.md

 Any underage student will not be allowed to partcipate in the Triwizard Tournament.
 If a student is underage, the program goes back to the menu.
 2. The Goblet of fire will choose 3 students from different schools to participate in the Triwizard Tournament.
 3. Print out the chosen candidates.

-### Constraints
-1. Do not use structs.
-2. Follow software engineering principles.
-3. Statically allocate the objects.